nicolasgoutaland/GONCategories/README.md

 /* Same as objectForKey:, but returning nil if object is [NSNull null] */
 - (id)objectForKeyOrNil:(id)key;

+/* Same as objectForKeyOrNil:, but return defaultValue instead of nil if no value found */
+- (id)objectForKeyOrNil:(id)key defaultValue:(id)defaultValue;

 /* Same as objectForKey:, but return defaultValue instead of nil if no value found */
 - (id)objectForKey:(id)key defaultValue:(id)defaultValue;